World Manta Day Title.png

 Let’s get mantas trending! #worldmantaday

-The theme of this year’s World Manta Day is
+The theme of World Manta Day 2025 is

 Manta Facts Title.png